-Signs will be restricted to those which are necessary for safety, effective law enforcement, direction, and interpretation.
-These signs will be located outside the Wilderness where possible.
-Information regarding the course of the river (a river map), safety, backcountry use ethics, and National Forest regulations will be available from sources like the Ozark Interpretive Association and other area outlets.
-Emphasized will be placed on providing information to visitors before they enter the area.
+Signs are restricted to those which are necessary for safety, effective law enforcement, direction, and interpretation.
+Signs are located outside the Wilderness where possible.
+Information regarding the course of the river (a river map), safety, backcountry use ethics, and National Forest regulations are available from sources like the Ozark Interpretive Association and other area outlets.
+Emphasis is placed on providing information to visitors before they enter the area.